panda3d/panda3d-docs/more-resources/index.rst

 Panda3D Tutorial Series
 -----------------------

+`Beginner's Tutorial for Panda3D <https://arsthaumaturgis.github.io/Panda3DTutorial.io/>`__.
+This tutorial is designed to teach the basics of using Panda3D, from the fundamentals through to building a distributable.

 `MyGameFast <http://www.mygamefast.com/>`__.
 This tutorial aims to teach you how to make a game with Panda3D within a very short period of time.
 Each volume focuses on a particular type of game, and is subdivided into individual issues.